clingen-data-model/vcep-tracker-generator/Variant Tracker Project Maintenance.md

 None

-## updateFilterView()
+## resetStandardFilterViews()
 ### Description
-This function will retrieve the filter views in the "alerts" sheet, update the filter ranges to include the latest data, and apply the changes to the filter views in the spreadsheet.
-This ensures that the filter views display the most up-to-date information.
+This function will retrieve the filter views in the "alerts" and "priorities" sheet, update the filter ranges to include the latest data, and apply the changes to the filter views in the spreadsheet.
+This ensures that the filter views display the most up-to-date information as well as default ClinGen filters.
 ### Parameters
-None
+sheetName - Desired sheet to reset the standard filter views for.
 ### Returns
 None